-Reliability – The moving annual average for punctuality on the UK’s railways was 91.6% for the 13 periods to 7 January 2012.
+Reliability – The moving annual average for punctuality for rail freight on Britain’s railways in 2021 was 93.8%.

 Cost-effectiveness – longer distance transits should be cheaper by rail than by road.